Welcome to the playoffs: The NBA’s best time of year is here | Times Leader

 The restart gets real now.

 The NBA playoffs start Monday, the beginning of a two-month journey to see which team will be able to say it won a championship.
-It would come in the most unusual, most trying season the league has ever seen because of a and 22 teams eventually moving into a so-called bubble at the Disney complex in Lake Buena Vista, Florida, to salvage the season.
+It would come in the most unusual, most trying season the league has ever seen because of a shutdown caused by the coronavirus pandemic and 22 teams eventually moving into a so-called bubble at the Disney complex in Lake Buena Vista, Florida, to salvage the season.

-“This is why we got here, why we worked so hard, why everyone put their egos aside and put their effort into this, so we could get to that point where we could crown a champion,” said guard “The best part of the NBA season is the playoffs.”
+“This is why we got here, why we worked so hard, why everyone put their egos aside and put their effort into this, so we could get to that point where we could crown a champion,” said guard Kyle Lowry of the defending champion Toronto Raptors.
+“The best part of the NBA season is the playoffs.”

 The Raptors are back, with realistic aspirations to repeat their title.
 The Eastern Conference field also includes the Milwaukee Bucks, who posted the best regular-season record for the second consecutive year and have a likely back-to-back MVP in Giannis Antetokounmpo.